broadinstitute/viral-workshops/veme-ngs/metagenomics.md

 3. Alignment-free duplicate removal, adapter trimming, and *de novo* assembly (via SPAdes) of acellular reads
 4. Alignment based counting of reads matching ERCC spike-ins

-Note: this does not yet incorporate bracken for more accurate abundance estimation, but the principles for interpretation of results are the same (aside from any quantitative inferences).
+Note: this pipeline does not yet incorporate bracken for more accurate abundance estimation, but the principles for interpretation of results are the same (aside from any quantitative inferences).

 ## Terra workspace